pnnl/DHSVM-PNNL/README.md

 ### Timing with GPTL ###

-DHSVM can be compiled to perform some internal timing during simulations.
+DHSVM can optionally be compiled to perform some internal timing during simulations.
 This requires the
 [General Purpose Timing Library](https://jmrosinski.github.io/GPTL/) be available on the system.
 To enable timing, use the following configuration options:

+   -D DHSVM_USE_GPTL:BOOL=ON
-   -D DHSVM_USE_GPTL:BOOL=ON -D GPTL_DIR:PATH="/path/to/gptl"
+   -D GPTL_DIR:PATH="/path/to/gptl"
+   -D DHSVM_TIMING_LEVEL:STRING="1"

 The resulting executables will produce files named `timing.#` at the end of simulation, where `#` is the MPI process number.
 These contain timing results for several key simulation components.

+The `DHSVM_TIMING_LEVEL` can be from 1 to 4, where 4 produces the most
+detailed information.
+The timing routines can impact performance with higher detail, but this is documented in the output.